brucecui97/habitat_interface/README.md

 3. Normally ROS does not come with laser scan matcher package, which is needed for visual odometry
 4. You need habitat api and habitat sim installed to run simulator back-end.
 The installation links point to my repos because this allows you to use the ROS interface directly with settings I preconfigured.
 Please note that the main difference between my forked habitat-api repo and the Facebook's habitat-api repo is that I added the habitat_ros folder and some task config .yaml files , which can easily be copy-pasted into Facebook's habitat-api repo.
 Similarly, I made no modifications to Facebook's habitat-sim repo, but only added a tag indicating the habitat-sim version I tested on
 5. NA
-6. The habitat_ros folder contains the ROS plugin (python module) to interface with Habitat's back-end, and the pointnav_rgbd.yaml file specifies to the simulator to use 720p x 720p rgb and depth cameras.
-I recommend cutting and pasting instead of copying and pasting because these two items shouldn't belong in a ROS package.
-In the future, the these might be merged with habitat-api's repository so you won't have to do this step
-7. This step installs a new rospkg in your anaconda environment since the one you installed with your ROS distribution is done using apt-get which installs to your system's default python directory, and not the Anaconda directory you installed Habitat in.
+6. This step installs a new rospkg in your anaconda environment since the one you installed with your ROS distribution is done using apt-get which installs to your system's default python directory, and not the Anaconda directory you installed Habitat in.
 After this step, you can use rospkg functionalities in your anaconda environment with python>=3.6.
 In short, this step ensures ROS works in an Anaconda environment with python>=3.6
-8. This step allows you to not add ROS paths by default and only add the paths when you need ROS.
+7. This step allows you to not add ROS paths by default and only add the paths when you need ROS.
-9. This step allows you to add ROS required paths more easily
+8. This step allows you to add ROS required paths more easily

 ## Running Habitat with ROS